ADVERTISEMENT

 More Information

-If you prefer a modern digital piano instead of the classic home piano design, go for the slim version Arius YDP-S55.
-From a purely technical point of view, it is identical to the Yamaha YDP-165, only it is built a bit more compact.
-Another very practical feature is that the keyboard lid also serves as a music stand when opened.
-Once the keyboard lid is closed, the piano can also be used as a small desk.
+If you prefer a modern digital piano instead of the classic home piano design, the slim version Arius YDP-S55 is the right choice.
+While it offers the same features as the Yamaha YDP-165, it is a bit more compact in size.
+Another very practical feature is that the open keyboard cover doubles as a music stand.
+And with the keyboard cover closed, you can even use the piano as a small desk.

 A modern alternative to the classic home piano design of the YDP-165 is the SlimLine version YDP-S55.
 (Image source: Yamaha)